-This resource is developed for family, friends, and caregivers of children with developmental disabilities who may have experienced violence.
+This resource is developed for family, friends, and housing of children with developmental disabilities who may have experienced violence.
 The resource examines types of abuse (including definitions), risk factors, and indicators of abuse.
 Also, information about how to report child abuse, safety techniques, and how to help your child is included.

-This guide is developed for family, friends, and caregivers of people with disabilities who have experienced sexual violence.
+This guide is developed for family, friends, and housing of people with disabilities who have experienced sexual violence.
 The resource examines how to deal with the situation immediately, what type of evidence to collect, and how to report.
 The guide includes how to communicate with a victim.
 Also, this article includes information about child sexual abuse, male sexual abuse, and acquaintance rape.
 The article explores effects on the victim and family members.
 Finally, the guide concludes with risk-reduction recommendations and definitions.

-This resource is developed for family, friends, and caregivers of people with developmental disabilities who may have experience sexual assault.
+This resource is developed for family, friends, and housing of people with developmental disabilities who may have experience sexual assault.
 The resource examines types of sexual assault, broad statistics, and indicators.
 Prevention techniques, grooming techniques, and how to respond is also covered.